-The following summary consolidated financial data for and as of the five years ended December 31, 2016 are derived from our audited consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
-Our audited consolidated financial statements for the three years ended December 31, 2016 and as of December 31, 2015 and 2016 appear elsewhere in this Annual Report.
-Our selected consolidated financial data as of December 31, 2012, 2013 and 2014 and for the years ended December 31, 2013 and 2014 have been derived from audited consolidated financial statements not included in this Annual Report.
+The following summary consolidated financial data for and as of the five years ended December 31, 2017 are derived from our audited consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
+Our audited consolidated financial statements for the three years ended December 31, 2017 and as of December 31, 2016 and 2017 appear elsewhere in this Annual Report.
+Our selected consolidated financial data as of December 31, 2013, 2014 and 2015 and for the years ended December 31, 2014 and 2015 have been derived from audited consolidated financial statements not included in this Annual Report other than the change in the manner of how the Company presents deferred income taxes as per ASU 2015-17 for which the Company has adjusted current and long-term deferred income tax classification.
 All share and per share data has been adjusted to give effect to a 1 share for 4.250002 shares reverse stock split that was effected on August 23, 2013.